widget-/widgetpad-firmware/README.md

 the `threshold` minus the `threshold gap` is crossed the other direction.

-Additionally, `buttons` may be connected, such as the left/right/start/select setup found in In The Groove cabinets.
+Additionally, `buttons` may be connected, such as the left/right/start/select setup found on In The Groove cabinets.

 ### Development